White Paper Download (PDF)

 Alternatively, a computer could automate the verification, solving the labor problem.
 But, the computer would need access to the buyer's purchase records and have the intelligence to match searches with purchases.

 At this time, computers do not appear to quite have these abilities, as privacy concerns have blocked blanket access to purchase records, and machine understanding of natural language remains somewhat unreliable.

 If verifying every purchase and checking every click is impractical, some kind of probabilistic verification is necessary.
 A user-friendly way needs to be found to:

 - Probabilistically select sales message receptions (ad impressions, web page visits, phone calls, video views).

 - Pay the recipients of the messages if they turn out, upon inspection, to be purchasers.

 V. A solution is probabilistic payment combined with probabilistic verification.

-If EV payment is used, probabilistic payment can be combined with probabilistic verification, as follows.
+If EV payment is used, probabilistic payment can be combined with probabilistic verification.

 Instead of a definite payment of $10 from Acme, Mary would be offered $10 EV.
-She would receive a virtual "EV Ticket" which would have, say, a 1/100 chance of being worth a payoff of $1,000.
+She would receive a virtual "EV Ticket" which would have, say, a 1/100 chance of being worth $1,000.